-In the fourth quarter of 2021, we plan to initiate a Phase 2 clinical trial to evaluate two formulations of OTX-TIC for the treatment of glaucoma or ocular hypertension in patients compared to Durysta (Allergan).
-Although we had planned to initiate this clinical trial by mid-2021, there have been minor delays related to the injector used to deliver OTX-TIC.
-Certain subjects in the Phase 2 clinical trial will receive the same formulation used in cohort 1 of the Phase 1 clinical trial, containing a 26 μg dose of drug and utilizing a standard implant, and others will receive the same formulation used in cohort 4 of the Phase 1 clinical trial, containing a 5 μg dose of drug and utilizing a fast-degrading implant.
+In the fourth quarter of 2021, we plan to initiate a Phase 2 clinical trial to evaluate two formulations of OTX-TIC for the treatment of glaucoma or ocular hypertension in patients compared to DurystaTM.
+As previously disclosed, although we had planned to initiate this clinical trial by mid-2021, minor delays related to the injector used to deliver OTX-TIC resulted in our adjustment of the expected initiation timeframe.
+Certain subjects in the Phase 2 clinical trial will receive the same formulation used in cohort 1 of the Phase 1 clinical trial, containing a 26 μ g dose of drug and utilizing a standard implant, and others will receive the same formulation used in cohort 4 of the Phase 1 clinical trial, containing a 5 μ g dose of drug and utilizing a fast-degrading implant.
 The non-study eye of each patient will receive a topical prostaglandin daily.